PyAbel/PyAbel/CONTRIBUTING.md

     python  -c "import abel.tests; abel.tests.run_cli(coverage=True)"

 which performs an equivalent call.

+Note that this requires that you have [Nose](nose.readthedocs.org) and (optionally) [Coverage](coverage.readthedocs.org) installed.
+You can install these with:

+	pip install nose
+	pip install coverage

 ##### Dependencies

 The current list of dependencies can be found in [`setup.py`](https://github.com/PyAbel/PyAbel/blob/master/setup.py).
 Please refrain from adding new dependencies, unless it cannot be avoided.